Public Health

 ------------------------------------------------

-American Hospital DIRECTORY -- This is a database and is [not affiliated with the AHA].
-It has data for 6,000+ U.S. hospitals, from public and private sources such as Medicare claims data, hospital cost reports, and other data from the federal Centers for Medicare and Medicaid Services.
+American Hospital DIRECTORY -- This database [not affiliated with the AHA] has data for 6,000+ U.S. hospitals, from public and private sources such as Medicare claims data, hospital cost reports, and other data from the federal Centers for Medicare and Medicaid Services.

 • Data include type of hospital, services provided, number of patients admitted and discharged, department financials, and tons of other useful information